 It’s known that walking is good for health.
-It’s an opportunity for you to enjoy nature, benefits from fresh air and light.
+It’s an opportunity for you to enjoy nature, and benefit from fresh air and light.
 It’s also a physical activity that fits easily into your agenda of the day.
-But, what are the real benefits of walking and how is it possible to benefit from it even at work?
+But, what are the real benefits of walking and how is it possible to benefit from it even at work or when working from home?
 Let’s see…

 Walking helps to generate new ideas and increase creativity for an average of 60%.